Requests for information and postdoc/undergraduate lab applications should be submitted to David: firstname.lastname@example.org

 - Experience with some of the following is considered a plus:

-- Drug or alcohol self-administration, cellular imaging, or statistical analysis of neural data using Matlab, R, etc., basic electronics/engineering skills
+- Drug or alcohol self-administration, rodent cognitive testing, programming in Python, Matlab, R, etc. – especially in the context of statistical analysis of neural data, basic electronics/engineering skills

 - Strong verbal and written communication skills are essential, as are enthusiasm, motivation, and persistence.
 Applicants will need to be able to work both independently and collaboratively.
 We place strong emphasis on collegiality and teamwork.